May 4: Political Economy of Extinction

 Dr. Rashid Sumaila, School of Public Policy and Global Affairs

 Dr. Louise Teh, Research Associate, Institute for the Oceans and Fisheries

 In this session, members of the UBC community will deliver short presentations on the political economy of biodiversity loss with a focus on underlying drivers of biodiversity loss, species decline, overfishing and harmful fishing subsidies.
 Discussion will follow.

 Jessica Dempsey, Associate Professor, Geography, UBC

-Rashid Sumaila, Professor, Interdisciplinary Ocean and Fisheries Economics at the Institute for the Oceans and Fisheries, and the School of Public Policy and Global Affairs, UBC
+Rashid Sumaila, Professor and Canada Research Chair (Tier 1) in Interdisciplinary Ocean and Fisheries Economics at the Institute for the Oceans and Fisheries, and the School of Public Policy and Global Affairs, UBC.